Flotomate/product_docs/source/request-management/request-management-requestor.rst

 There are two broad ways to search requests:

--  **Search Bar**: This search bar is similar to the one in the :ref:`Technician List View <request-management-technician/using-a-search-bar>`.
+-  **Search Bar**: This search bar is similar to the one in the :ref:`Technician List View <Searching Requests>`.

--  **Filters**: Status-based filters that tell you about the distribution of Requests under various predefined and custom
+-  **Filters**: Status-based filters that tell you about the distribution of Requests under various predefined and custom statuses:
-   statuses:

 .. _rmf-81: